Car-free in and aroundLeicesterLeicestershire

 - The National Space Centre, built with a millennium grant, reflects a mission to share the excitement of this research with a wider audience: six interactive galleries orbit a central planetarium.

-- Don’t miss the show in there – a brief history of everything, from the big bang to human evolution narrated by Andy Serkis, who played Gollum in Lord of the Rings.
+- Don’t miss the show here – a brief history of everything, from the big bang to human evolution narrated by Andy Serkis, who played Gollum in Lord of the Rings.

-- Bus 54 runs every 10 minutes (every 20 mins on Sunday) from Stand EG just outside Leicester station to the Space Centre.
-Get off after about 15 minutes at the stop called Abbey Lane near Byford Road.
-Cross the main road and follow Exploration Drive opposite, next to Asda.
+- Bus 54 runs frequently (less so on Sunday) from Leicester’s Haymarket bus station to stop just six minutes’ walk away from the Space Centre.
+Get off after about 15 minutes at the stop called Abbey Lane.
+Cross the main road and follow Exploration Drive past Asda.
+Follow Good Journey’s directions.

 - The brick chimney next door marks Leicester’s Science and Tech museum, housed inside the old Abbey Pumping Station.
-It has displays of industrial and scientific heritage and is open free, 11.00am – 4.30pm daily, February to October.
+It has displays of industrial and scientific heritage and is free.

 2. Explore Abbey Park